PunchThrough/bean-docs/src/features/scratch-chars.md

 * You're using LightBlue Explorer or another general-purpose Bluetooth Low Energy tool to communicate with Bean.

 You probably don't want to use scratch characteristics when you're sending more than 20 bytes of data at once.
 A BLE characteristic has a size limit, and sending more than this amount of bytes requires you to split your data into chunks.
 Virtual Serial does this for you and works without any extra effort.
 If you're sending more than 20 bytes, you probably want to use Virtual Serial.

-### What is a Characteristic?

-Bluetooth Low Energy organizes information on a device into Profiles.
-Profiles are made up of Services, which are made up of Characteristics.
-Characteristics are the smallest division of data.
-They typically contain one value or a small array of values.
-If you're new to Bluetooth Low Energy or want to learn more, here is a great [intro to BLE by Adafruit](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).

 ## Before You Begin